ray-project/ray/doc/source/train/overview.rst

 ScalingConfig
 -------------

-Configure the compute resources for distributing model training, using the :py:class:`~ray.train.ScalingConfig` class.
+Configure the compute resources on the cluster that are available for the distributed training job, using the :py:class:`~ray.train.ScalingConfig` class.
 Two basic parameters scale your training compute resources:

 * `num_workers`: Sets the number of workers to launch for a single distributed training job.